 Rubber Balloon Test

 Rubber Balloon Density test shares some similarities with the sand cone method.
 Like the sand cone method, a test hole is excavated, and the soil is carefully collected and set aside.
 A balloon density apparatus is positioned over the hole, and instead of using sand to measure volume, the calibrated water vessel is pressurized, forcing a rubber membrane into the excavation.
-Graduations on the vessel are read to determine the amount of water displaced so the hole volume can be calculated.
+Graduations on the vessel are read to determine the amount of water displaced so the whole volume can be calculated.
 The test method is described in ASTM D2167 / AASHTO T 205 (withdrawn).
 The tests are a bit simpler to perform than the sand cone and can be repeated quickly since the water is retained in the vessel.

-Rubber Balloon Method Advantages and Disadvantages
+Rubber Balloon Method

 |Accurate and reliable; a long history of accepted use||Tests may take 15-20 minutes or more to complete|